atomjump/medimage-addon-ehr-medtech-evolution/README.md

-# medimage-addon-ehr-medtech32
+# medimage-addon-ehr-medtech-evolution
-MedTech32 config for EHR Connector Add-on for MedImage
+MedTech Evolution config for EHR Connector Add-on for MedImage

-To create your MEDIMAGE user, use the query:
-CREATE USER MEDIMAGE WITHOUT LOGIN;